DamienHuet/DamienHuet.github.io/_pages/about.md

   - /about.html
 ---

 I am a {{site.author.occupation}} at {{site.author.institution}}{% if site.author.location_short %}, in the beautiful city of {{site.author.location_short}}{% endif %}.
-My reserch interests pertain to applied mathematics and high-performance scientific computing: in particular, I develop numerical methods applied to various applications, ranging from numerical simulations of granular dyanamics to finding solutions to complex nonlinear Partial Differential Equations (PDEs) in the context of biological flows.
+In my PhD, my reserch interests pertained to applied mathematics and high-performance scientific computing: in particular, I developed numerical methods applied to various applications, ranging from numerical simulations of granular dyanamics to finding solutions to complex nonlinear Partial Differential Equations (PDEs) such as the Navier-Stokes equations, which describe the motion of fluids.

 ---